LEAP-HI-ClimACT/Coastal-Infrastructure-Planning/README.md

 # Optimal Life-Cycle Adaptation of Coastal Infrastructure under Climate Change
-This repository includes the codes used in the paper: **Optimal Life-Cycle Adaptation of Coastal Infrastructure under Climate Change** (Accepted in Nature Communications.
+This repository includes the codes used in the paper: **Optimal Life-Cycle Adaptation of Coastal Infrastructure under Climate Change** by Bhattacharya, Papakonstantinou, Warn, McPhillips, Bilec, Forest, Hasan, and Chavda (Accepted in Nature Communications.
 Currently in print).

 ![Coastal Infrastructure Adaptation under Climate Change](coastal_application_framework_github.png)